dollarshaveclub/scrolldir/README.md

 <h1>ScrollDir 🔺||🔻</h1>

-_ScrollDir_ is a micro Javascript library that perfectly describes user vertical scroll direction in a html data attribute.
+_ScrollDir_ is a micro Javascript library that perfectly describes vertical scroll direction in a html data attribute.
 From there, do what want.&nbsp;💪

 ### ScrollDir is perfect for:
 -  showing or hiding sticky elements based on scroll direction.